fortran-lang/fortran-lang.org/_posts/2021-12-23-Fortran-lang-2021-in-review.md

 as ever, with new users joining daily.
 There are currently 338 active users out of a total of 535 registered users.
-The Fortran Discourse is a great place to ask for help with Fortran code, post a Fortran-related job opening, and discuss anything Fortran related.
+The Fortran Discourse is a great place to ask for help with Fortran code, post a Fortran job opening, and discuss anything Fortran-related.

 We also continue to release the monthly newsletter where we document the progress month-by-month, as well as post about any notable events